 When comparing Cocos2d-x and Cocos2d Family vs Blender, the Slant community recommends Blender for most people.
-In the question“What are the best 100% free and easy game engines for beginners?”
-Blender is ranked 11th while Cocos2d-x and Cocos2d Family is ranked 11th.
+In the question“What are the best game engines for beginners and non-programmers?”
+Blender is ranked 11th while Cocos2d-x and Cocos2d Family is ranked 14th.
 The most important reason people chose Blender is:

 Blender is licensed under the GPL.